 Think of it this way: why give LinkTree so much traffic from your social media when you could have all of your social profiles driving traffic to your own site?

 The good news is it’s super easy to create your own LinkTree on your blog or website, and you don’t need any fancy HTML or CSS skills.
 In this guide, I’ll share the codes I’ve written to create a mobile-friendly link page on your own website.
-You’ll be rolling in the blog traffic in no time.
+You’ve got this ✨

 What Makes a Good Link Page?